 Pukemokimoki Hill was once a prominent feature of the landscape, occupying the space now bound by Carlyle St, Thackeray and Faraday Streets.
 From the 1860s it was progressively mined for fill to use in reclamation work in the lower lying parts of Napier, especially the area that became Munroe St. By the late 1800s the area was level enough to be used as a sports ground, and was the location of Napier's first international cricket match.

 Part of the space was then utilised to house Napier's early sewage pumps and a destructor plant for the city's rubbish.
 In 1911 the powerhouse (now the Faraday Centre), was built to supply electricity for Napier's trams.
-As the first four photos show, the site looked a bit different then.
+As the photos show, the site looked a bit different then.
 The only recognisable feature now is the roofline of the powerhouse/Faraday Centre main building.

 The following is the introduction page from the book "The Fullagar Diesel Generating Plant at Napier" by Ray Matthews

 The 600 horsepower Fullagar diesel engine and its 400 kilowatt 3,300 volt alternator operated in the power house in Faraday Street, Napier, New Zealand from 1925 until 1970.

 The plant has been donated to the Hawkes Bay Museum of Technology where it will remain in its original location.
 The Museum has arranged to lease the old power house building from the Napier City Council.

 The purpose of this publication is to record the history of the Fullager plant.

 Because it is 21 years since the plant was last operating, some of the records no longer exist.
 Fortunately a number of former staff members were able to contribute information about the plant.

 The engine was built by the English Electric Co Ltd in its Willans Works, Rugby, England in 1923.